 Not to mention, Ephraim's seeming perfection is the reason why Innes and Lyon show quite the degree of inferiority complexes and covert/not-so-covert envy.
 In the first case, Ephraim only sees it as normal Friendly Rivalry, but Innes takes it more seriously to the point of telling Eirika that he'll only propose to her after defeating Ephraim; in the latter, it's massively Played for Drama since Ephraim adores Lyon and never ever sees him as inferior, so is struck hard (read: he's driven to tears) when he learns about Lyon's psychological troubles and how a part of them can be linked to seeing himself as inferior to Ephraim.

-Additionally Severa and Cordelia deconstruct Calling the Old Man Out.
+Additionally Severa and Cordelia deconstruct Calling the Old Man Out and Anger Born of Worry.
 In the Bad Future, Severa didn't take kindly how her mother held an Undying Loyalty to Prince Chrom, the guy whom she once held an Unrequited Love for.
 At some point, she was both so upset at what she saw as a borderline betrayal to her dad and so scared about Cordelia possibly dying in the war, that she yelled at her mother for it.
 The result?
 Cordelia went out to fight, died in battle and never returned home, and Severa was totally traumatised for that.
 When Severa returns to the past with her friends and she's recruited by the Shepherds, she again questions Cordelia and her throughts on Chrom... but this time it's more of a desperate Jerk Ass Facade, as she's very aware that this Cordelia isn't the same mother she lost (Timey-Wimey Ball and all) and doesn't want to emotionally connect to her only to probably lose her again.

 Validar deconstructs being Obviously Evil.
 Nobody actually trusts him even Aversa without having to be brainwashed, which leads to not only everyone being ready for when he inevitably gets Plegia to attack others for the Fire Emblem, but for backup plans to be made in advance for when he obviously goes back on his word or does something else.